Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: Problem Formulation

 \subsection{Problem Statement}

-We are interested in verification of Process~\eqref{eq:system} against \PCTL formulas.
-The verification problem asks whether Process~\eqref{eq:system} satisfies a \PCTL formula $\Spec$ under all control strategies.
+The verification problem asks whether Process~\eqref{eq:system} satisfies a PCTL formula $\Spec$ under all control strategies.
 It can also be posed as finding the set of initial states in a compact set $\FullSet\subset\reals^n$, from which Process~\eqref{eq:system} satisfies $\Spec$.

 In lieu of an analytical form of $\f$, we assume to have a dataset $\dataset=\{(x_i,a_i,y_i)\}_{i=1}^{\datasetsize}$ generated by Process~\eqref{eq:system} where $y_i$ is the noisy measurement of $\f(x_i, a_i)$, and $\datasetsize \in \naturals^+$.
 Using this dataset, we can infer $\f$ and reason about the trajectories of Process~\eqref{eq:system} (via Assumption~\ref{assump:rkhs}).
 The formal statement of the problem considered in this work is as follows.